addod19/js_game_capstone/README.md

 ## Features

-1. The player can navigate to the following scenes after the game loads
+1. The player can navigate to the following scenes after the game loads `Credits`: This is where we give credits to the Microverse team, opengameart, and the creator of the game.
-Credits: This is where we give credits to the Microverse team, opengameart, and the creator of the game
+`Options`: We can toggle the background music on/off.
-Options: We can toggle the background music on/off
+`Play`: We navigate the guide scene and understand how to play the game before proceeding.
-Play: We navigate the guide scene and understand how to play the game before proceeding
+2. A player can fire a laser to kill the enemy attacking.
-2. A player can kill the enemy attacking
+3. The enemy can also fire laser and kill the player.
-3. After the game is over or the stage is completed, the player enters the name and exit
+3. After the game is over or the stage is completed, the player has the option to `restart` game/`submit` score.

 ## Future Feature (v2.02)